hypo69/hypo/pytest/gemini - set 3/en/src/ai/helicone/__init__.rst

     """
     from hypotez.src.ai.helicone import MODE
     original_mode = MODE
-    # This next line is crucial and illustrates how to prevent accidental modification.
+    # This next line is crucial and illuStartes how to prevent accidental modification.
     # Without it, this test would not function
     from hypotez.src.ai.helicone import MODE
     assert original_mode == MODE